-Merrick is a regular on the shelves of many small chain and independent pet food retailers, and with a large selection of products, there is almost certainly one ideally suited for nearly all dogs.
-Their grain free range is probably the most popular and expansive and has formulas that use a wide variety of vegetable, meat, and fish ingredients to match a dog’s interests and tolerances.
+Merrick is a regular on the shelves of many small chains and independent pet food retailers, and with a large selection of products, there is almost certainly one ideally suited for nearly all dogs.
+Their grain-free range is probably the most popular and expansive and has formulas that use a wide variety of vegetables, meat, and fish ingredients to match a dog’s interests and tolerances.

 Also, this formula is quite low in fat and higher in carbohydrates, which could be seen as an advantage to a senior dog who is less active and wishes to avoid weight loss.

 Wellness is a reputable brand that has featured on shelves for decades.
 While some premium brands have moved away from large retail stores or websites, Wellness has stuck around and is readily available.
 Their Core range is one of their most popular and features a variety of formulas for adult dogs and puppies.

 Their Senior Formula maintains this high standard and does not choose to significantly reduce its protein proportion, like many other senior recipes tend to.
 A range of poultry ingredients makes up the bulk of the recipe, including Turkey, Chicken Meal, and Turkey Meal.

 Chicken Fat is also present, which is being increasingly used to improve the flavor and palatability of dog food recipes.
 Find out more about Chicken Fat in our article, Chicken Fat In Dog Food.